DYHP: Broadcasting history

 On New Year's Day, January 1, 1988, the station shifted its programming to news and public affairs under the name Radyo Agong.
 On September 13, 1988, DYHP celebrates its 25th anniversary with the theme, "25-10 on September 13" to be held at the Cebu Coliseum included promos that will giving more prizes to the listeners for each two radio stations, as well as furnitures, appliances and radio sets to be given away.

 During the early 1990s, DYHP began simulcasting some of its programs thru its stations and affiliates in Visayas and Northern Mindanao.

 In 1992, the station transferred its studios to Gold Palace Bldg. along Osmeña Blvd.

 On March 2, 2009, as part of its nationwide expansion, RMN's AM stations started carrying the Radyo Mo Nationwide branding.
 During its relaunch, RMN was released a new corporate station ID and a jingle entitled, "Tatak RMN", sung by Wency Cornejo.
 At the same time, the station's transmitter facilities moved to its new transmitter site in White Road, Brgy.
 Inayawan for better signal reception.

 On May 26, 2012, DYHP, along with its sister station DYXL, transferred to its current home at the Capitol Central Hotel & Suites (formerly The Professional Group Center) along Capitol Site, and its Production Center transferred to its current home in Jose R. Martinez Bldg. along Osmeña Blvd. to adjust to modern broadcast settings.

+From June 2014 until December 2021, the station was an affiliate of the Cebu Catholic Television Network (CCTN-47) and airing a simulcast of their flagship local newscast Sayri 47.

 In March 2019, DYHP commenced its round-the-clock broadcasting service.
 On June 28 of that year, the station broadcast a story of a person, along with their family, who survived a storm (possibly Typhoon Haiyan), only to have their mother die from sickness not long after.

 DYHP went off the air for the second time on December 16, 2021, after its studios and transmitter were heavily damaged by Typhoon Rai (Odette) on the evening.
 During the time being, most of the station's programming were aired on 93.9 iFM as well as their official Facebook page.
 Two days later, it returned on-air with limited broadcast hours.

 The station returned to its regular programming on January 4, 2022, after the power was restored in Capitol Central Hotel & Suites.

-On September 13, 2022, as part of its 59th anniversary, DYHP had its blessings and the inauguration of the newly transmitter site located in Sitio Seaside Asinan, Brgy.
-Basak San Nicolas.
+On September 13, 2022, as part of its 59th anniversary, DYHP's new transmitter site in Sitio Seaside Asinan, Brgy.
+Basak San Nicolas was inaugurated.
 Its old transmitter site is now occupied by National Grid Corporation of the Philippines.